 Marking the northwesternmost point of mainland Luzon, Cape Bojeador Lighthouse is the counterpart of Cape Engano Lighthouse in Palaui, Santa Ana, Cagayan, which marks the northeasternmost tip.

-HISTORY AND DESIGN OF CAPE BOJEADOR LIGHTHOUSE
+HISTORY AND DESIGN

 The lighthouse was erected as part of Spain’s master plan of illuminating the Philippines.
 The initial design was by Magin Pers and Pers in 1887 but was completed by Guillermo Brockman’s Lighthouse Service.
 The lighthouse tower is 65 feet tall and is octagonal.
 It is made with bricks to crowned with a bronze cupola.
 On March 30, 1892, it was lit for the first time.
 The Philippines was under the Spanish rule at the time.